NicoST1/NCCN_guideline_adherence_checker/README.md

 # Machine Learning-based Clinical Decision Support System for Predicting and Enhancing Guideline Adherence in Breast cancer patients

-The following outlines how to set-up and use the Clinical Decision Support System (CDSS) developed as well as providing an overview of the submitted code.

 ## CDSS - Guideline Adherence

 The CDSS uses Docker Compose to deploy an application consisting of three services: `app`, `db`, and `predictive_model`